 - Whisk flour, baking powder, and cinnamon together.

-- In a separate bowl, combine sugar, melted butter, egg, honey, and vanilla until smooth.
+- In another bowl, combine sugar, melted butter, egg, honey, and vanilla until smooth.

 - Fold in dry ingredients, then stir in walnuts.
 Spread evenly into pan.